vltansky/vltansky-a11y/slides.md

 # Other abbreviation explanation

-- W3C - World Wide Web Consortium (1994)
+- W3C - World Wide Web Consortium
-- WAI - Web Accessibility Initiative (1997) <br />
+- WAI - Web Accessibility Initiative <br />
-  by W3C & The White House
+  W3C Accessibility Initiative (expanding scope of accessibility standards to more than just web content)
-- WCAG - Web Content Accessibility Guidelines (December 2008)
+- WCAG - Web Content Accessibility Guidelines
 - SR - Screen reader
 - AT - Assistive technology - Any item, piece of equipment, or product system that is used to increase, maintain, or improve functional capabilities of individuals with disabilities